Is Cold Weather Harmful for Your Skin?

 When it comes to treating cold weather acne…

-You need to be careful.
+You need to be careful, and probably it will be best if you would go to a professional esthetician or take a course to learn more.
 Many acne treatment products can be quite drying on the skin, stripping it of its natural oils in order to clear breakouts.
 However, since cold weather acne is caused by a damaged skin barrier, these drying ingredients will only result in even more damage, increasing the frequency and severity of your breakouts.

 So, what should you do?